-One illustrative example of the FAIR-SPACE Hub's work is a ground-based robotic demonstrator that has been designed and implemented to simulate in-orbit manipulation of space targets.
-This allows simulating, studying and further developing three different space applications: i) inorbit satellite servicing; ii) in-orbit telescope assembly; and iii) active debris removal.
+One illustrative example of the FAIR-Space Hub's work is a ground-based robotic demonstrator that has been designed and implemented to simulate in-orbit manipulation of space targets.
+This allows simulating, studying and further developing three different space applications:

+- In-orbit satellite servicing.

+- In-orbit telescope assembly.

+- Active debris removal.

 The demonstrator brings together industrial (including Shadow Robot Company) and academic partners as well as different technologies relevant to the Hub (e.g. sensing & perception, robotics grasping and manipulation, AI and developments in computer vision/perception).
 This demonstrator provides a facility for UK industry to develop and test in-orbit satellite assembly and servicing capabilities.